 Description: Only available in a few ad types, the description allows you to go more in depth about your company and job(s).
 The description should be short and to the point.
 Otherwise you run the risk of your readers tuning out.

 Media/Image: This is the most important element in encouraging viewers to look more closely at your ad.
 So it must be engaging to grab the attention of the user.

-Here's another recent article on digital marketing you might enjoy: Getting the Gist of Google Ads
+Here's another recent article from NAS on digital marketing: Getting the Gist of Google Ads